 - It is NOT possible to make up a missed Test and Quiz except in the case that you have a legitimate reason including a serious accident, illness, and so forth.
-A doctor's note is required for cases of illness. - An email to instructor on the day of absence is necessary to set up a time to take a makeup quiz or test.
+Appropriate documentation is required for cases of illness. - An email to instructor on the day of absence is necessary to set up a time to take a make-up quiz or test.